qdev89/StellaRougeGame/project-plan.md

 - ✅ Added enhanced explosion and impact effects
 - ✅ Implemented screen shake and particle effects for impactful moments
 - ✅ Added environmental effects like space dust and nebula
+- ✅ Enhanced particle effects for all powerup types

 ### Final Documentation
-- ✅ Updated all documentation to reflect the final state of the game
+- ✅ Updated all documentation to reflect the current state of the game
 - ✅ Created comprehensive player guide with controls, mechanics, and tips
 - ✅ Documented known issues and future enhancement plans
-- ✅ Prepared release notes for the initial release
+- 🔄 Preparing release notes for the initial release (in progress)

 ### Release Preparation
 - ✅ Created build process for packaging the game
 - ✅ Added package.json for dependency management
-- ✅ Prepared marketing materials (screenshots, descriptions)
+- 🔄 Preparing marketing materials (screenshots, descriptions) (in progress)
 - ✅ Set up feedback mechanism through GitHub repository

 ## Future Considerations